Ubiqunam/BullsAndCows/README.md

 - Result: 2B1C

 The Bulls in this example are 1 and 8.
 The Cow is 2.
 The 9s are not present in the Secret so do not count towards anything.

+# Submission
+Please create a new branch.
+Once you have committed all of your changes, please push this branch up.